Sustainable tourism in Spain, a green alternative.

 Europe is large and has beautiful holiday destinations, and we think especially our Mediterranean area is one of them.
 So why fly 12 to 24 hours while you can be in a completely different world in just over 2 hours.
 Less flying and shorter flying can really make the difference.
 You can consciously abandon your Asia holiday or your trip to Australia or New Zealand.
 Instead, you can choose a European destination and thus significantly reduce your personal CO2 emissions.

-is under pressure and it is right to doubt its exceptional status.
-Global warming is starting to take its toll and fortunately agreements have been made to limit CO2 emissions.
-Also in the aviation industry, the transition to a more sustainable policy is also slowly starting to take place.
+Aviation is under considerable pressure and it is right to doubt its exceptional status.
+Global warming is starting to take its toll and fortunately agreements have been made to limit CO2 emissions in this industry.
+Also in aviation, the transition to a more sustainable policy is also slowly starting to take place.
 An example of this is that the first electric aircraft that can cover distances of up to 1000km is already being approved.

 Spain is also a holiday destination that can also be reached in other ways than by plane.
 Especially with the mindset that the journey is part of your holiday.
 This makes travelling by car, train or bus an option.
 You can read more about this on our route and travel options page.
 Keep an eye on this page because a lot is going to change in the tourism industry when it comes to traveling.
 We keep a close eye on this movement and keep our guests informed.
 All this to promote sustainable tourism Spain, as much as possible.